 Victor DeFilippis, Ph.D.

 Research in Dr. DeFilippis’ laboratory focuses on the biology of virus-host interactions especially with regard to innate immune and inflammatory responses to infection.
-In particular, he is interested in 1) The detection of virus-associated molecules that triggers host cellular synthesis and secretion of antiviral and proinflammatory cytokines; 2) The evasion of innate antiviral activity by viruses; and 3) Therapeutic manipulation of innate and inflammatory processes to block virus replication and pathogenesis.
-The laboratory employs traditional techniques of cellular and molecular biology as well as the tools of systems biology and functional genomics.
+In particular, he is interested in 1) The cellular recognition of virus-associated molecules that triggers cellular synthesis and secretion of antiviral and proinflammatory cytokines; 2) The evasion of innate antiviral activity by viruses; and 3) Therapeutic manipulation of innate and inflammatory responses to block virus replication and enhance vaccine immunogenicity.
+The laboratory employs traditional techniques of cellular and molecular biology and animal models as well as the tools of systems biology and functional genomics.
 Specific foci of inquiry include the following:

-1) Induction and evasion of the innate antiviral response by Chikungunya virus Chikungunya virus (CHIKV) is an acute RNA virus and a member of the Alphavirus genus that is transmitted by mosquitoes and is associated with the development of severe and persistent arthritis.
-In recent years CHIKV has experienced an explosive reemergence due to the evolution of a new strain capable of being transmitted via anthropophillic mosquito species.
+Chikungunya virus (CHIKV) is an RNA virus that is transmitted by mosquitoes and associated with the development of severe and persistent arthritis.
+In recent years CHIKV has experienced an explosive reemergence that has now entered the mainland United States.
 Unfortunately, comparatively little is known regarding the molecular biology of CHIKV-host cell interactions.
-The focus of this work is a detailed characterization of the host pathogen-sensing apparatus involved in CHIKV detection and the cellular physiological state triggered by CHIKV infection.
-This includes activation of transcription factors responsible for expression of numerous antiviral molecules but also the rapid shutoff of cellular (but not viral) protein translation.
-Furthermore, we are also interested in characterizing the cellular and molecular bases of CHIKV-associated inflammatory responses in the arthritic joint to identify therapeutic targets that may alleviate disease.
-This work employs cellular and transgenic murine models of CHIKV infection, immunity, and pathogenesis and relies on techniques such as RNA interference (in vitro and in vivo), directed viral mutation and ectopic gene insertion, proteomics, and transcriptomics.
+Our work involves both characterization of the host pathogen-sensing apparatus involved in CHIKV detection and the cellular physiological state triggered by CHIKV infection as well as identification of strategies to block virus replication.
+This research employs cellular and transgenic murine models of CHIKV infection, immunity, and pathogenesis and relies on techniques such as RNA interference (in vitro and in vivo), directed viral mutation and ectopic gene insertion, proteomics, and transcriptomics.

 Victor DeFilippis is an assistant scientist at the Vaccine and Gene Therapy Institute.
 After receiving his bachelor's degree from the University of Montana he received a Master's degree in Biology from Wayne State University.
 He completed his Ph.D. examining virus evolution at the University of California, Irvine.
 He conducted his postdoctoral work at the Vaccine and Gene Therapy Institute of OHSU.